 Price, specs and rivals

-McLaren’s most focused Sports Series car is priced a tad under £150k, and that's before you address the extensive options list.
-Furthermore, if you want the Spider version the price jumps to £165k.
-In terms of price, the 570S bridges the gap between the entry-level and range-topping Sports Series models in the shape of the McLaren 540C and McLaren 570GT respectively.
+McLaren’s most focused Sports Series car is priced from £150,815, and that's before you address the extensive options list.
+Furthermore, if you want the Spider version the price jumps to £165,000.
+The 570S bridges the gap between the entry-level and range-topping Sports Series models in the shape of the McLaren 540C and McLaren 600LT respectively.

 When it comes to configuring a 570S, restraint is necessary – the scope for costly customisation is endless.
 To gain some exclusivity you may spend extra on the paintwork: blue and silver are the only cost-free finishes of the 35 choices listed ranging from £1500 to near five figures.